-Islet cell tumors are uncommon, with about 1,000 new cases diagnosed each year in the United States.
-They account for about 3% to 5% of all pancreatic cancers.
+Islet cell tumors are uncommon, with about 1,000 people diagnosed each year in the United States.
+Islet cell tumors account for about 3% to 5% of all pancreatic cancers.

-The overall five-year survival rate (percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases) of people with an islet cell tumor is about 42%.
-The survival rate depends on a variety of factors, including whether the tumor can be removed using surgery.
-If a tumor is localized and can be removed, the five-year survival rate is about 55%.
-If a tumor cannot be removed, the rate is about 15%.
+However, the survival rate depends on a variety of factors, including whether the tumor can be removed using surgery.
+If a tumor is localized and can be removed, the 5-year survival rate is about 55%.
+If a tumor cannot be removed, the 5-year survival rate is about 15%.